 - You can't delete a virtual network with an integrated app.
 Remove the integration before you delete the virtual network.

-- You can't have more than two virtual network integrations per App Service plan.
+- You can't have more than two virtual network integrations per Windows App Service plan.
+You can't have more than one virtual network integration per Linux App Service plan.
 Multiple apps in the same App Service plan can use the same virtual network integration.

 - You can't change the subscription of an app or a plan while there's an app that's using virtual network integration.